luukvbaal/nnn.nvim/README.md

 Bind `NnnExplorer/NnnPicker` to toggle the plugin on/off in normal and terminal mode.
 The commands accept a path as optional argument.
 To always open nnn in the directory of the currently active buffer, use `%:p:h` as argument:

+### Custom Command Argument

+Additionally, passing `cmd=<custom command` as argument will override the configured nnn command.
+This allows you to for example run one-off nnn commands with different option flags. `:NnnExplorer cmd=nnn\ -Pf /mnt` will open explorer mode in `/mnt` and run the nnn plugin mapped to <kbd>f</kbd>.
+Spaces in the `cmd` string must be escaped.

 ```vim
 tnoremap <C-A-n> <cmd>NnnExplorer<CR>
 nnoremap <C-A-n> <cmd>NnnExplorer %:p:h<CR>